Police shoot, kill Louisiana woman waving scissors

 KTBS-TV reports the officer, who has not been identified, was not injured.

-The deadly incident happened around 5:45 a.m.
-Friday morning when Bossier City police responded to a complaint about a disorderly person at the LaQuinta Inn, where Landry was staying.
+The deadly shooting happened about 5:45 a.m.
+Friday when Bossier City police responded to a complaint about a disorderly person at the LaQuinta Inn, where Rupert was staying.

-She says the officer told Rupert several times to put down the weapon but she then aggressively approached the officer, who shot her in the upper torso.
+She says the officer told Rupert several times to put down the scissors but she then aggressively approached the officer, who shot her in the upper torso.

 Comments

-Note: This story has been corrected to show that the hotel was where Rupert was staying, not Landry.